Home - Orthopedic

 info@nelsonhospitals.com

-Orthopedic Hospital in Nagpur
+Best Orthopedic Hospital

 Orthopedics, also known as orthopaedics, is a specialized branch of medicine that deals with the diagnosis, treatment, prevention, and rehabilitation of conditions affecting the musculoskeletal system.
 This vital system includes bones, joints, ligaments, tendons, muscles, and nerves—essential components that enable movement, support, and stability in the human body.